BOBAMANLY/Data-Structures-Tutorial/3-Tree.md

             self._insert(data, self.root)

     def _insert(self, data, node):
-        # Notice how we use recursive to find a place to insert the data
+        # Notice how we use recursion to find a place to insert the data

         if node.data == data:
             return